Too Long, Didn’t Read Summary:

 There Is No Point Looking At Roles Or Industries When The Foundation Is Weak

-I think people know by now that I absolutely detest toxic mindsets and I do have run-ins with clients at times when they don’t seem to ‘get it’.
-There is really no point at getting a practitioner to propose a list of roles and industries you can consider when the foundation isn’t there, and when I say foundation, it really refers to the intangibles like your character, intelligence, whether you can work well with people etc – basically things that makes someone successful.
+I think people know by now that I detest toxic mindsets, and I do have run-ins with clients at times when they don’t seem to ‘get it’.
+There is no point in getting a practitioner to propose a list of roles and industries you can consider when the foundation isn’t there.
+When I say foundation, it refers to the intangibles like your character, intelligence, whether you can work well with people etc – basically, things that make someone successful.

-As mentioned in the above section, at the end of the day, it’s still the overall chart quality that matters.
-There’s really no point going into specific industries and what not if the chart has problems.
+As mentioned in the above section, at the end of the day, the overall chart quality still matters.
+There’s no point going into specific industries and whatnot if the chart has problems.